 It might be frustrating, but the reality is humans like to look at pretty things, and your B2B website is no exception.

 “Consumers ranked display (65 percent) as the most important aspect when it comes to content experience in their personal life, and 54 percent listed overall good design, such as appealing layout and photography as important.” —Adobe State of Content Report

-In a recent State of Content report, Adobe discovered nearly 60 percent of global consumers prefer a website that is engaging and beautifully designed as opposed to one that is rather simple and plain.
+In a recent State of the Content report, Adobe discovered nearly 60 percent of global consumers prefer a website that is engaging and beautifully designed instead of rather simple and plain.

 The key takeaway?

 When it comes to your B2B website, first impressions often make the difference between losing a lead or converting it.

 Good design, of course, works hand in hand with good content.

 So, don’t settle for just one or the other–aims to do both.

 First Things First: Define Your Company & Audience